 - Alternative arrangements for assessment (additional time, scribes)

 - Referral to other support services (counselling, health, housing, finance).

 The Disability Standards for Education 2005 clarifies the obligations under the Disability Discrimination Act 1992 and provides students and prospective students with a disability the right to education and training opportunities on the same basis as students without a disability.
-The University of Canberra has developed an informative and practical video for individuals, families and communities which outlines the Disability Standards for Education, which can be accessed here.
 A good education is an important foundation for later employment.
 Information and resources about employment and epilepsy can be found here.